Dragoon-Lab/LaitsV3/documentation/json-format.md

 ## Student Model Nodes ##

-Student model nodes are nodes that the student has created while trying to complete the model or that the author wants visible when the problem is begun.
+Student model nodes are nodes that the student has created while trying to complete the model or that the author wants visible when the problem is first opened.
 They are visible on the screen.

         "studentModelNodes": [
             {
                 "ID": "id4",
-			    "givenNodeID": "id1",
+			    "descriptionID": "id1",
+                "type": "accumulator",
+				"initial": 100
+                "units": "rabbits",
                 "inputs":  [ { "ID": "id5" } ],
+                "equation": "id5",
                 "position": {
                     "x": 100,
                     "y": 100
                 },
-                "selections": {
-                    "description": "id1",
-                    "type": "accumulator",
-                    "initial": 100,
-                    "units": "rabbits",
-                    "equation": "+ id2"
-                }
             },

 They contain information that identifies the node, positions it, and marks the student's selections.
-The element `givenNodeID` specifies a matching node in the given model or is empty if there is no match.
-The selections in the student model may not match information in the given model.
-The student can also generate nodes that are not in the given model and are not part of the solution.
+The attribute "descriptionID" specifies a node in the given model or in "extraDescriptions" that has been selected by the student.
+Thus, the student *may* generate nodes that are not in the given model and are not part of the solution.

+If the student equation can be parsed, the attribute "equation" contains  the equation written in terms of student node ids.
+If the parse fails, then it contains the text written by the student and "inputs" is empty.
+Likewise,  "initial" contains either the numerical value of the student input or the string typed by the student if the parse fails.

 Another function of the student model is to allow the author to create a partially completed model that the user will have to correct or complete.
 Thus an author can build a model and specify which nodes should be present when the user opens the problem for the first time.

-When a node is given a name by the student the name will be checked against other nodes in the given model and if a match is found then the `givenNodeID` will be set.

 ## Example of a Complete JSON Formatted Problem ##